pbrandt1/setFrequency/README.md

 # setFrequency
 just like setInterval but based on frequency instead of period.
-Works in node or the browser.
+Does not work in the browser yet.
 ## How to use
 ```
 npm install setfrequency